gottacatchenall/thesis_proposal/README.md

-This chapter uses simulation models to investigate the relationship between species relative abundance, sampling effort, and probability of accurately detecting an interaction between species, and further proposes a method for optimizing the spatial sampling locations to maximize the probability of detecting an interaction between two species given their distributions.
-This addresses the optimization of monitoring network part of the flow from data to mitigation at the top of @fig:thesis, left.
+This chapter uses simulation models to investigate the relationship between species relative abundance, sampling effort, and probability of observing an interaction between species, and further proposes a method for optimizing the spatial sampling locations to maximize the probability of detecting an interaction between two species given their distributions.
+This addresses the optimization of monitoring network part of the flow from data to mitigation at the top of
+@fig:thesis, left.
 As explored in the previous chapter, there are false-negatives in interaction data.
 However, there is more than one way to observe a false-negative when sampling interactions.
 @fig:fnrtaxonomy shows a taxonomy of false-negatives in occurrence,